OliviaMcGough/TDA-on-graphs/Flagser_count/README.md

 - The first column, called "From", is the source nodes,
 - the second column, called "To", is the sink nodes,
 - the third column, called "Weight", is the edge weights.

+To apply the `flagser_count` function to an undirected graph, the adjacency matrix should be upper-triangular.
+The function `undirected` can turn the matrix of a directed graph into a matrix corresponding to the underlying undirected graph.